Replacing Atwood Water Heater Thermostats

 The kit below, along with a screwdriver or other thin piece of metal, is all you need to replace both the thermostat and the E.C.O..
 The job is not at all difficult and should take you about 20 minutes.
 The only difficult part of the job is removing the two thermostats from the diabolical packaging.
 They are shrink-wrapped very tightly in plastic.
 Each thermostat has a clear plastic disk behind the contacts, so be careful not to cut that when removing the plastic.
 Take the old ones out first, so you can see what the disk looks like.

 Replacing the thermostat and E.C.O. (both are included in the kit) is not difficult.
-It takes about 20 minutes and it will save you an expensive service call (where you'll almost certainly be charged more than $12 for the parts).
+It takes about 20 minutes and it may save you an expensive service call (where you'll almost certainly be charged more for the parts).

 Removing the Wires

 The first step in replacing the thermostats is to disconnect the ground strap from both the house and chassis batteries.
 You don't want any electricity at the contacts while you're working.
-If your rig has battery disconnects, you can turn them both off instead, but be sure to check with a circuit tester to make sure that there's no DC voltage in the water-heater compartment.
+If your rig has battery disconnects, you can turn them both off instead (with no AC power to the rig), but be sure to check with a circuit tester to make sure that there's no DC voltage in the water-heater compartment.
 There's no need to drain the tank, since the thermostats are on the outside of it.

 Now, it's time to remove the wires.
 Notice the clear plastic tube on the T'Stat wire.
 That's an extra emergency cutoff.
 If things get too hot in the compartment (i.e., it's engulfed in flames) the element inside it is supposed to melt and turn things off.
 I hope I never have to find out if it works.
 Leave it attached to the incoming wire from the control box — you only have to remove the wires attached to the T'Stat and E.C.O.

 Removing the Insulation